freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

 Maintaining regular backups helps guard against data loss and hardware failure.
-Having a recent backup will allow you to redeploy SecureDrop without changing onion URLs, recreating journalist accounts, or losing previous submissions from *Sources*.
+Having a recent backup will allow you to redeploy SecureDrop without changing onion addresses, recreating journalist accounts, or losing previous submissions from *Sources*.

 .. note:: Only the *Application Server* is backed up and restored, including